Why Badges Don’t Work: The Psychology of Corporate

 The Intrinsic Versus Extrinsic Motivation Trap

 Human motivation exists on a spectrum between intrinsic and extrinsic.
-Intrinsic motivation comes from within—the satisfaction of mastering a skill, the curiosity about a subject, the desire to solve a problem.
+Intrinsic motivation comes from within—the satisfaction of mastering a skill, curiosity about a subject, the desire to solve meaningful problems.
 Extrinsic motivation stems from external factors: rewards, punishments, deadlines, recognition.

-Corporate training faces this exact dynamic.
-Employees who might otherwise find genuine value in learning new skills or understanding compliance requirements instead view the training as a box-checking exercise.
-The badge becomes the goal rather than the knowledge the badge supposedly represents.
+Corporate training replicates this dynamic precisely.
+In my experience reviewing learning programs across industries, employees who might otherwise find genuine value in compliance training or skill development instead view the content as a box-checking exercise.
+The badge becomes the goal rather than the knowledge it supposedly represents.

 The Illusion of Engagement